This paragraph shares some guidance around setting up GeoNetwork for production use.

 A best practice is to whitelist a series of servers which are known to contain data services.
 However the best guidance here is to recommend to any data provider to enable CORS on their services, and then disable the web proxy.
 CORS fixes the cross browser communication limitation in the proper way.

 If set up in an incorrect way, remote users may get access to resources that should not be accessible to them, or impersonate themselves as the geonetwork server while browsing the web.

-Authenticated user can use the proxy.
+Authenticated users can use the proxy to all domains.

-For anonymous user, if the host of the URL requested is not used in any metadata record links, then a NotAllowedException is returned.
+For anonymous users, if the host of the URL requested is not used in any metadata record links, then a NotAllowedException is returned.
 If a WMS URL is registered, all GetCapabilities, GetFeatureInfo will be accepted.
 That’s why only a host check is done.